-More Red Tailed Hawks and that brave Mockingbird.
+More Red-tailed Hawks and that brave Mockingbird.
 A lone Turkey Vulture and those gorgeous Mimosa trees.
 Shea is on her way back to her Popi for a treat.
 Kitty is already at my side waiting on her lagging sister.

 Lot's of hawk shots.
-One brave Mockingbird completely dominated two full sized hawks.
+One brave Mockingbird completely dominated two full-sized hawks.
 Not sure if they were actually intimidated or if they were just sick of the constant yammering.
 Lordy, that little bird was noisy!
-It buzzed by them close enough to brush them with it's tail feathers.
+It buzzed by them close enough to brush them with its tail feathers.
 Amazing!
 These include some of my best in-flight images to date.

 Another short set.
-Mom and Juvenile Red Tailed Hawks.
+Mom and Juvenile Red-Tailed Hawks.
 The Hawks were being harassed by a couple of what I think are Warblers.
 A Mockingbird on a fence.

 This was a fun shoot.
-The girls were at their gymnastic best.
-So were two acrobatic crows.
+The girls were at their gymnastic best, so were two acrobatic crows.
 A dove, a Mockingbird, a jay on a park lamp, and a huge piece of construction equipment rounded out the shoot.
 I tried every which way to capture this thing in one frame, but I had the wrong glass.
 I was too close, so I stood in one place and made 5 images as it passed me, then stitched them together in Photoshop.
 Not bad, really.

 This was another short set.
 The pickings were pretty slim this day.
 The girls met their very first cat.
-Of course it had to be a feral cat who wanted no part of them and wasn't giving an inch of ground.
+Of course, it had to be a feral cat who wanted no part of them and wasn't giving an inch of ground.
 Once the cat's back went up and the hissing started, Kitty and Shea beat a quick retreat to Popi with a look that said "What the heck is that thing and why is it so upset?"
 I then took the lead and the cat moved on.
 Momma Hawk was hunting and a Vulture was waiting to share momma's catch...as if.
-I'd seen them take a catch away form the male and some juveniles, but Momma shared with no one.
+I'd seen them take a catch away from the male and some juveniles, but Momma shared with no one.
 The girls settled down to be their usual goofy selves.

 A jay chased me around the whole park.
 I caught momma Red Tail a few times.
-A mallard, and a Red Winged Blackbird filled out this set.
+A mallard and a Red-Winged Blackbird filled out this set.

 This was a short set.
 The dogs were driving me nuts, chasing dogs, people, and squirrels, so I gave up shooting.
-It's not that they are aggressive, they're not, but man they look scary charging at you and you never know what other dogs might do.
+It's not that they are aggressive; they're not, but man, they look scary charging at you, and you never know what other dogs might do.
 A beautiful look a the hills in the distance.
 A gorgeous Kestrel.
 I caught it just taking off to catch a dragonfly.
-After that it was moving way too fast for me to capture.
+After that, it was moving way too fast for me to capture.
 A Woodpecker, a Jay, a Crow, a park lamp complete the set.

 There was a lone White Tail Kite sitting in my favorite oak tree.
 Then a Vulture perched near it.
-Then another, and another until there were 5 and then the White tail Kite said "enough is enough" and flew across the ditch to a tree on the other side.
+Then another, and another until there were 5 and then the Whitetail Kite said "enough is enough" and flew across the ditch to a tree on the other side.
 A Red Tail Hawk and Kestrel were also nearby.
 The girls are always with me.
 The park's lamps are picturesque too.

 On my previous visit here (Tesla #1) I captured my first ever Kite.
 This time I captured my first ever Kestrel and had no idea that I had until I got home.
 I was interested to see which local songbird might have such an orange color.
 As soon as I got home and saw the hooked beak I knew I had a raptor and thought Merlin or some such.
 I had never seen a Merlin or a Kestrel so I really didn't know.
 I broke out the bird book and was so surprised and pleased to see it was an American Kestrel.
-I believe this one is a male with the blue wing coverts.
+I believe this one is a male with blue wing coverts.
 There were numerous Songbirds this day and a lonely Vulture.
 I also captured my very favorite Oak Tree and a decorative park lamp.

-Red Tailed Hawk, White Tailed Kite & Turkey Vulture.
+Red-Tailed Hawk, White-Tailed Kite & Turkey Vulture.